rwhetten/DeepSeqAnalysis/docs/source/r-lesson.rst

 Additional Resources
 ********************

++ `R for Data Science <http://r4ds.had.co.nz/>`_, by Hadley Wickham and Garrett Grolemund.
+Hadley Wickham is one of the people behind RStudio, and a key developer in the suite of packages referred to as the `tidyverse <https://www.tidyverse.org/>`_.
+The R for Data Science book is an excellent resource for learning the tidyverse approach to data analysis in R, but moves at a rapid pace.

+\

++ `Statistical Inference via Data Science: A ModernDive into R and the Tidyverse <https://moderndive.com/index.html>`_, by Chester Ismay and Albert Y. Kim.
+Another book available free online, with a somewhat slower pace of explaining key concepts.
+This may be a good complement to R for Data Science if you like to see a complex topic explained in different ways.

+\

 + Orchestrating high-throughput genomic analysis with Bioconductor.
 Huber et al, Nature Methods 12:115, 2015 `PubMed Central <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4509590/>`_ *This paper is the recommended citation for those who publish research results developed with the use of Bioconductor packages.
 It is not the most useful source of information about how to analyze data using Bioconductor, but instead provides a global overview of the goals and strategies of the development team.*